Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Convergence for solving nonlinear PDEs

-We now establish the coercivity of the loss function \(\mathcal{J}(a)\) under the admissible inner-layer parameters condition.
-In fact, we can establish the following result, which will be proved in \cref{sec:proof local flat bd lin indep}. \begin{proposition}[Boundary linear independence] For admissible inner-layer parameters, the functions
+We now establish the coercivity of the loss function $\mathcal{J}(a)$ under the admissible inner-layer parameters condition, as formalized in the following result proved in~\cref{sec:proof local flat bd lin indep}. \begin{proposition}[Boundary linear independence] For admissible inner-layer parameters, the functions